 The Master's Comprehensive Examination is required of all candidates for the M.Ed.
-Provides an opportunity for the student to demonstrate the integration of course work experiences.
+It provides an opportunity to demonstrate the integration of course work.
 Must be taken during the final two quarters of enrollment in the M.Ed. program.

-899. EDS Comprehensive Examination (0).
+899. Ed.S.
+Comprehensive Examination (0).
+Pr., Departmental approval.